How Art Therapy Can Help Relieve Your Stress

 The American Art Therapy Association defines art therapy as follows: “Art therapy is a mental health profession that enriches the lives of individuals, families, and communities through active art-making, creative process, applied psychological theory, and human experience within a psychotherapeutic relationship.

-Through art treatment, an individual can engage in various creative activities to foster self-awareness, control addiction behavior, explore their feelings, and reconcile emotional conflicts.
+Through art therapy, an individual can engage in various creative activities to foster self-awareness, control addiction behavior, explore their feelings, and reconcile emotional conflicts.
 They might also use it to increase self-esteem, reduce anxiety, and develop social skills.

 Knowledge of visual design can be helpful for a person to get the most use out of this type of treatment, but that does not mean that you need to be an expert painter, writer, musician, or sculptor to benefit from this treatment.